Home • Welcome to ALSO!

 Additional Resources

-U.S. Code Derivation Tables … [U.S. House of Representatives, Office of the Law Revision Counsel] — Files showing where sections of the U.S. Code are derived from public laws (except Pub.
+U.S. Code derivation tables … [U.S. House of Representatives, Off. of the Law Revision Counsel] — Files showing where sections of the U.S. Code are derived from public laws (except Pub.
 L. No. 106-554, Consolidated Appropriations Act of 2001), back through the 104th Congress (1995-1996).

-¶ Appendices to U.S. Code Titles
+Appendices to U.S. Code titles

-Federal Trade Commission — Related Acts … Descriptive summaries, with links to Cornell Law School’s LII database, for 37 acts under which the FTC has enforcement and administrative responsibilities.
+Federal Trade Commission — Related Acts … Descriptive summaries, with links to texts, of more than 70 laws under which the FTC has enforcement and administrative responsibilities.

 Top

-United States Rules of Procedure and Practice
+United States Rules of Court — Procedure and Practice

 The Administrative Office of the Courts provides access to current (pending) and past rules amendments.
 On-line versions of court rules might not reflect the most-recent amendments.
 The AOC site should always be checked.